Low-Pass Filter Calculator | RC, LC & LR Bode Plot

 • Which filter topology should I use (RC, LC, LR)?

 It depends on your application.
-RC filters are simple and small but cause voltage drop on the resistor, so they are only valid for low-current circuits.
-LC filters are great since there is no loss at DC at high currents, but the inductors are big and have undesired ressonances.
+RC filters are simple and small but cause voltage drop on the resistor, so they are best for low-current circuits.
+LC filters are excellent when DC loss matters, but inductors are larger and introduce unwanted resonances.
 LR filters are less common.

 • What is the difference between active and passive filters?